rahul-dethe/running_instructions/ann_wk2/README.md

-# Guide to Running ANN-CI on NSM Systems
+# Guide to Run/Execute ANN-CI Software on NSM HPC Systems

 ---

-##  Step 1: Login to the NSM System
+##  Step 1: Login to the NSM HPC System
 - If you have a user account, please use your existing credentials to log in.
-- If you do not have access to any NSM system and wish to create an account, please contact [mscc-support@cdac.in](mailto:mscc-support@cdac.in).
+- If you do not have access to any NSM HPC system and wish to create an account, please contact [mscc-support@cdac.in](mailto:mscc-support@cdac.in).

 ## ⚠️ Important Note: **Do not run any MSCC application on login nodes!**